 Free Resource Guide

 It’s clear that traditional resources for first time home buyers and sellers are thin.
 Never fear, Homie is here to help you!
 We give the power to our buyers by helping them save thousands in real estate commissions.
-When you buy with Homie, you can get up to $5k back to put toward closing costs.
+When you buy with Homie, you can get up to $2,500 back.
 Homie sellers save, too.
 In fact, the average seller savings is $10k!

 - Seller Kit